USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 set ModHadv   = hadv/ppm
 set ModVadv   = vadv/wrf
 ```
-To invoke the "YAMO" option in 3-D advection, the build script has to set the following within the CCTM Science Modules section:
+To invoke the "YAMO" option in 3-D advection, the BuildScript has to set the following within the CCTM Science Modules section:
 ```
 set ModDriver = driver/yamo
 set ModCpl    = couple/gencoor